Google is in awe of amazing content! We’re all aware of this, right?

 3 Conclusion

-The more you write, the more you’ll discover new tricks of the trade when it comes to making your posts stand out, inevitably helping keep the visitors on your page for longer.
+The more you write, the more you’ll discover new tricks of the trade when making your posts stand out, inevitably helping keep the visitors on your page for longer.

-These tips are worth a try to write compelling introductions.
+These tips are worth a try for writing compelling introductions.
 What tactics do you use to create attention-grabbing introduction paragraphs?
-Let us know by Tweeting @rankmathseo.
+Let us know by tweeting @rankmathseo.